 - Refrigerators and freezers.
 Set these at energy-efficient temperatures.
 Fridge: between 38-42º F. Freezer: between 0-5º F.

-- Insulate your home.
-Install weather stripping or caulking around doors and windows.
+- Insulate windows.
+Install weather stripping or caulking around windows.
 It’s estimated you’ll reduce heating costs by more than 25%.
+In the winter, replace screens with storm windows to provide an extra barrier to the cold outside air.

 - Insulate yourself!
 In the winter, we set our thermostat at 68º and bundle up with socks, sweaters and a cozy blanket when lounging on the couch.